Code-Institute-Submissions/JeromeDaGnome-studscription_SeptResub/README.md

 ### Known Bugs

 -   Images have started to no longer show up after attempting to connect Stripe and Heroku.
+Setting DEBUG = True shows the images in the local app but not on Heroku.
 -   Stripe functionality has yet to work correctly.
 Attempted fix from stripe customer service and got absolutely nowhere.
 -   Attempting to go back to previous versions has proved fruitless, haven't been able to determine